adi69/sexy-snippets/GitDirect/README.md

 It will open the default web browser with the appopriate pull request

 ## Instructions
-* for merging the current to another branch, write:
+* raising PR for current repo:
-`gitpr branch-name`
+`pr target-branch-name`

-* if you want to specify both the branches, write:
+* push current branch and raise PR:
-`gitpr branch1 branch2`
+`pushpr target-branch-name`

 ## Installation
 * Clone the repo
-* Add alias for gitpr in ~/.zshrc or ~/.bashrc to path/to/repo/gitDirect.py
+* Add in ~/.zshrc or ~/.bashrc: `source  path/to/repo/git-push-pr-shortcut.sh`

 ## Future Work
 * No need to open browser